The Restoration Project

 As part of the Project a touring exhibition, displaying the history of the turnpike route, features still in evidence today and the restoration story, made its debut at the Long Compton Fete on 1st July 2017 to coincide with the unveiling of the Long Compton milepost by the Fete ground.

-Since then it has been exhibited at the Compton and District History Society, Shipston on Stour Museum, the Warwick Industrial Archaeology Society and the ‘Exploring Your Archives’ event at the Shakespeare Birthplace Trust in Stratford upon Avon.
+Since then it has been exhibited at the Compton and District History Society, Shipston on Stour Museum, the Warwick Industrial Archaeology Society, the Shipston-on-Stour U3A Group, the Wellesbourne U3A Group and Halford Ladies, Halford Bridge and the ‘Exploring Your Archives’ event at the Shakespeare Birthplace Trust in Stratford upon Avon.

 Warwickshire Milestone Society member Rodney Ousbey provided information which led to the discovery of a seventh post in the unique tall ‘gaslamp’ series to add to the six previously restored in 2017.
 The Kenilworth owner has very kindly donated it to the Milestone Society for restoration and return to an historically correct site along the former Stratford on Avon to Long Compton Turnpike.
 Rodney sadly passed away in December 2020; an obituary to him from Mike Buxton of The Milestone Society can be read by clicking here.
 To mark his contribution and memory it is proposed to dedicate the seventh post restoration project to him.

 We are actively fundraising for the project.
 Do get in touch if you’d like to help!